v0.2 / in progress / Portfolio piece

 • Near term

-Video upload + flight-path judging
+Video + flight-path judging

-Instead of a still photo, the kid records the flight.
+Record the flight.
 Claude identifies failure modes from motion — barrel roll, stall, tumble.

 • Near term